daneroo/get-me-a-googleapi-refresh-token/README.md

 ### Preparing - Creating Project and credentials

-Before your application can use Google's OAuth 2.0 authentication system for user login, you must set up a project in the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials and set an authentication callback (redirectURI).
+Before your application can use Google's OAuth 2.0 authentication system for user login, you must set up a project in the [Google API Console](https://console.developers.google.com/) to obtain OAuth 2.0 credentials and set an authentication callback (redirectUri).

 - Goto [Google API Console](https://console.developers.google.com/)
 - Create (or select an existing) Project